xinyiqin/Bias_eval/README.md

 ## Dataset

 The evaluation datasets are now stored in the `./data` folder.

 The possible answers are stored in the `./expr` folder.

-To generate leaderboard statistics, there are two steps:

 ## Inference